stardog-union/stardog-examples/examples/cli/cluster/terraform/README.md

    10.0.1.102:5820
 ```

 - Go to the address `http://$STARDOG_CLUSTER:9000/` in your browser to check HAProxy status.
+The username and password for HAProxy are both set to `admin` in the [`haproxy/haproxy.cfg.tpl`](haproxy/haproxy.cfg.tpl) file.

 ### Changes to the cluster